lsadouk/code_SMMs/README.md

 - Please select: (1)train network from scratch / (2)train using pre-training SMM network / (3)train using pre-trained HAR network: 1
 - Please select: (1)do feature extraction / (2)do not extract features (already extracted) 1
 - Please select: (0)train on all data (non-smm, rock, flap-rock, flap) / (1)train on rock data only (non-smm, rock, flap-rock): 0

+PS: in the options, we choose to extract features from raw data.
+This step uses the file “preprocessedDataAndLabels.mat” (labeled data) and creates the file “featureVectorAndLabels.mat” (extracted features) for each record sessions of the selected subject(s) within the selected study.
+In this example, a .mat file is created within each record session of Subject 1 in the path ‘data/Study1/URI-001-XX-XX-XX’ folder).
+Furthermore, for future experiments, once you create the file “featureVectorAndLabels.mat”  for a subject within a study, you don't need to create it again for upcoming experiments; so you will select "(2)do not extract features" in the option menu.

 The displayed result (at test time) in terms of error: